h8d13/KADEBOOT/README.md

 - Change certain OOO flow:
     - mount > format filesystem > create new paritions (swap) > set mirrors and base settings > base install > audio > video > KDE plasma > bootloader
     - /etc/environment variables > network manager > users > final tz, ntp, services, fstab
+- Removed pre-mounted options for true guided approach only

 - The idea was to create a declerative flow that can be easy to reproduce/modify but also to benchmark from scratch each time and having hardware specific bootloader entries (and env vars) without having to think.
 These are widely *debated* and can result in performance enhancements/or correcting non-functional hardware.

 Here is the exact code block in question: [Here](https://github.com/h8d13/KADEBOOT/blob/master/archinstall/lib/installer.py#L963) This could be expanded upon to build hardware-aware and optimized presets considering hardware detection modules.

 And the reference for why: [Wiki-KernelParameters](https://wiki.archlinux.org/title/Kernel_parameters) and [Wiki-Env](https://wiki.archlinux.org/title/Environment_variables)

+## KADEBOOT under the hood

+**Boot ISO** → Run KADEBOOT (Archinstall but modified for KDE) → **Reboot to hard disk** → (Clones for you) KAES-ARCH → Run post script (Many improvements to defaults) → (Clones for you) PACTOPAC →  **Reboot** → Use PACTOPAC settings page to quickly setup → **Normal usages** → Use PACTOPAC for ongoing management if needed (or use command line if familiar).

+> This set-up with a rolling release is ideal because we have single sources of truth for each critical aspect.
+Keep my work on the side and be able to brick an install if needed in 15 minutes.
+We can also easily allow for self-upgrades by simply running `git pull` in the right location.

 ---